Shahbaz Ahmed (cricketer): Domestic career

 So far, Shahbaz has played 13 first-class matches, scoring 559 runs, including four half-centuries, taking 37 first-class wickets at an economy rate of 2.60.
 In List-A cricket, he has scored 435 runs in 16 innings at an average of 39.54.
 He has 18 List-A wickets to his name, with his best figures of 3/35.
 In T20 cricket, he has taken 21 wickets in 23 innings at an economy rate of 6.84 and has recorded one fifty.

 In January 2021, against Hyderabad, he became the seventh player from Bengal and first since India pacer Mohammed Shami to claim a Ranji Trophy hat-trick.

 In October 2019, he was named in India A's squad for the 2019–20 Deodhar Trophy.

 Indian Premier League

 In the 2020 IPL auction, he was bought by the Royal Challengers Bangalore ahead of the 2020 Indian Premier League.

 He made his debut in the IPL against Rajasthan Royals, during the 33rd match of 2020 Indian Premier League.
 Shahbaz went wicketless and conceded 18 runs.
 Throughout the season, he took a couple of wickets in as many games he played with an economy rate of 7.33.
 In April 2021, Shahbaz took three wickets in one over against the Sunrisers Hyderabad during the sixth match of 2021 Indian Premier League, which was eventually won by his team.
 His performances earned praise from a section of critics.
 During the second phase of the tournament, against Rajasthan he took a brace for 10 runs.

 In February 2022, he was bought by the Royal Challengers Bangalore in the auction for the 2022 Indian Premier League tournament.
+In November 2023, he was traded to Sunrisers Hyderabad.